Have you ever heard the phrase “the money is in the list“?

 2. Configure and import your email lists/email subscribers

-Now is to talk about what techniques and strategies you can use in order to improve the results of your list building campaigns and increase the number of subscribers in your email list quickly.
+Now is time to talk about what techniques and strategies you can use in order to improve the results of your list building campaigns and increase the number of subscribers in your email list quickly.

 In order to motivate your visitors to subscribe to your email list, you can create signup forms offering options such as: